 Cellular Senescence: Causes

 Cellular senescence was formally described approximately five decades ago by Hayflick.
-He showed that after undergoing a certain number of divisions, normal human diploid fibroblast enter an irreversible non-dividing state, turned, replicated senescence.
-Hayflick et al reported that normal human diploid fibroblast can divide fifty to sixty times but after that they stop dividing irreversibly (26,27).
+He showed that after undergoing a certain number of divisions, normal human diploid fibroblasts enter an irreversible non-dividing state, turned, replicated senescence.
+Hayflick et al reported that normal human diploid fibroblasts can divide fifty to sixty times but after that, they stop dividing irreversibly (26,27).
 Thus the number of divisions that cells complete reach at the end of their replicative lifespan has been termed as the Hayflick Limit.